Tangiwai disaster: Legacy

 Following the disaster, the New Zealand Railways Department installed a lahar warning system upstream in the river to alert train control to high river flows.
 The early warning system installed in 1999 measures the river level using radar and sends the level to the Network Control Centre at Wellington railway station via an RF link to Waiouru and then via the signalling network to Wellington.
 If the river changes level, an alarm is triggered which alerts staff to the fact.
 If the level indicates a significant risk, the control centre sets the signals on either side of the Tangiwai bridge to danger and warns trains in the area to stay clear by radio.
 The system has a failsafe feature which automatically sends a fault signal to the control centre.
-In this instance, trains in the area are restricted to 25 km/h and told to take extreme care over the Tangiwai bridge.
+In such a situation, trains in the area are restricted to 25 km/h and told to take extreme care over the Tangiwai bridge.
 Since 2002, it has also been backed up by the Eastern Ruapehu Lahar Alarm and Warning System (ERLAWS).

 A lahar of similar magnitude to the one from 1953 occurred on 18 March 2007.
 The early warning systems worked as planned, stopping trains and motorists at Tangiwai before the lahar hit.
-The newer bridges held up to the lahar and after inspection trains resumed operation.
+The newer bridges held up to the lahar, and trains resumed operation after inspection.

+In recognition of the disaster itself, and the effect that it had on the concurrent Test match between New Zealand and South Africa, since 2024 the Test cricket teams of New Zealand and South Africa play for the Tangiwai Shield.